✔️Article written by a veterinarian & reviewed by our director Dr. Whittenburg, on Jan 2nd 2023. View our Editorial Process.

 Being able to maintain balance is a pretty basic ability, so losing your footing makes life very difficult.
 The symptoms of vestibular disease can look pretty scary, and must feel awful for your dog, in particular when symptoms persist over time.

-Incomplete recovery from peripheral vestibular disease is indeed fairly common.
+Most dogs recover from vestibular disease or show significant improvements within days.
+However, incomplete recovery from peripheral vestibular disease is fairly common: studies show that clinical signs can persist or even get worse over time for about 1 out of 3 dogs.
 This article will cover typical recovery times from vestibular disease and what you should do if your dog is not recovering.

 Typical Recovery Time from Vestibular Disease in Dogs